 - (a) Land and Labour

 - (b) Capital and Labour

 - (c) Capital and Entrepreneur

 - (d) Entrepreneur and land

-- 13. Under Cobb- Douglas productionfunction contribution of capital and labour respectively-
+- 13. Under Cobb- Douglas production function contribution of capital and labour respectively(a) 314th, 1/4th

-- (a) $314^{\text{th}}$ , $1/4^{\text{th}}$

 - (b) 1/4th ,314th

 - (c) 1/2 th, 1/2 th

 - (d) none of the above

+- 14. Production Function specifies

-- - (a) Maximum amount of output that can be produced with given quantities of inputs
+- (a) Maximum amount of output that can be produced with given quantities of inputs

 - (b) Minimum quantities of various inputs that are required to yield a given quantity of output.

 - (c) Both (a) and (b)

 - (d) Neither (a) nor (b)

 - 15. Which of the following is the best definition of the "Production Function"?

 - (a) The relationship between market price and quantity supplied

 - (b) The relationship between the firm's total revenue and the cost of production

 - (c) The relationship between the quantities of inputs needed to produce a given level of output

 - (d) The relationship between the quantity of inputs and the firm's marginal cost of production - 16.
-The Production Function is a relationship - between a given combination of inputs and-(a) Another combination that yields the same output - (b) The highest resulting output - (c) The increase in output generated by oneunit increase in one output - (d) All levels of output that can be generated by those inputs - 17.
-In general, most of the Production Functions measure- - (a) Productivity of factors of production. - (b) Relation between the factors of production. - (c) Economies of Scale. - (d) Relations between change in physical inputs and physical output. - 18.
+The Production Function is a relationship between a given combination of inputs and- (a) Another combination that yields the same - (a) Another combination that yields the same output(b) The high pattern with the same set of the same set of - (b) The highest resulting output - (c) The increase in output generated by oneunit increase in one output - (d) All levels of output that can be generated by those inputs - 17.
+In general, most of the Production Functions measure- - (a) Productivity of factors of production. - (b) Relation between the factors of - production. - (c) Economies of Scale.(d) Relations between change in physical structure in the structure - (d) Relations between change in physical inputs and physical output. - 18.
 A Firm's Production Function- - (a) Shows how much output and the level of input required for the firm to maximize profits. - (b) Establishes the minimum level of output that can be produced using the available resources. - (c) Shows the maximum output that can be produced with a given amount of inputs with available technology. - (d) Shows labour force which is employed - 19.
 Which of the following is/are an outcome of a technological change? - (a) A downward shift in the production function - (b) Same output with fewer inputs or more output with same inputs - (c) Invention of a product or production process - (d) Both (b) and (c) above - 20.
 Which of the following statements regarding Production Function is false? - (a) It just shows the relationship between output and input - (b) It does not provide any information on the least-cost Capital Labour combination - (c) In reveals the output that yields the maximum profit